 Expected trends:

-- Higher bar for AI claims
+- Higher bar for AI claims, particularly those applying existing techniques to new domains

-- More focus on system-level improvements
+- Greater examiner focus on system-level improvements and quantifiable technical outcomes

 Final Takeaway

 Alice is not anti-software.
-It is anti-handwaving.
+It is a framework that rewards technical precision.

 Podcast